© All Rights Reserved Utrecht

 The only domestic ferry journey is the Komani to Fierza boat.

-Argentina, Australia, Austria, Belgium, Great Britain, Bosnia and Herzegovina, Brazil, Bulgaria, Chili, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Netherlands, Hungary, Ireland, Iceland, Italy, Japan, Canada, Korea, Croatia, Latvia, Lithuania, Liechtenstein, Luxemburg, Malaysia, Malta, Montenegro, Norway, Poland, Portugal, Cyprus, Romania, San Marino, USA, Serbia, Singapore, Slovakia, Slovenia, Spain, Sweden, Turkey, New Zealand and Switzerland.
+According to the Ministry of Foreign Affairs, nationals of the following countries/territories can enter Albania without a visa: Andorra, Argentina, Armenia, Australia, Austria, Azerbaijan, Belgium, Bosnia & Herzegovina, Brazil, Bulgaria, Canada, Chile, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Holy See, Hong Kong, Hungary, Ireland, Iceland, Israel, Italy, Japan, Kazakhstan, Kosovo, Latvia, Liechtenstein, Lithuania *, Luxemburg *, Macedonia, Malaysia, Malta, Monaco, Montenegro, Netherlands, New Zealand, Norway, Poland, Portugal, Romania, San Marino, Serbia, Singapore, Slovakia, Slovenia, South Korea, Spain, Sweden, Switzerland, Taiwan, Turkey, United Kingdom, USA, Ukraine.

 See also: Money Matters